cilium/cilium/Documentation/install/upgrade.rst

 the rollout.
 Once a cilium using CRD-backed identities is running, it may begin allocating identities in a way that conflicts with older ones in the kvstore.

-The cilium preflight manifest requires etcd support and can be build with:
+The cilium preflight manifest requires etcd support and can be built with:

 .. code:: bash